ivarprudnikov/secret-message-share/README.md

 In a case of loss or corruption of the data it will be able to restore it from the backups by the server administrators.

+### Source code

+The source code is stored in the GitHub repository.
+The repository is protected by the two factor authentication (2FA).
+The access to the repository is controlled by the owner of the repository.

+The continuous integration (CI) pipeline is used to build and test the code before it is deployed to the cloud environment.
+The deployment of code can only be done by the authorized users who have the access to the Azure cloud environment.

+The GiHub repository subscribes to security notifications and the owner of the repository is notified in case of the security vulnerability in the third party libraries used in the application.

 ## Needs further improvement

 - Hashing needs to use salt to prevent rainbow table attacks